 All meetings of the Cabinet are broadcast live on our website as part of our policy of bringing decision-making closer to the public.

-The Cabinet can establish Committees, Working Groups or Panels – see below.
+The Cabinet can establish Committees, Working Groups or Panels.

 The following working groups have been established to assist the Cabinet.
 They cannot take any decisions and access to agenda/minutes may be restricted to members of the working group.

-The County Council has established three Overview and Scrutiny Committees.
-Their role is not decision-making.
 The Committees work to deliver local public sector accountability.
-They are able to require the Council's decision-makers, as well as those of its key partners, to account for their decisions and actions.
+They are able to require the council's decision-makers, as well as those of its key partners, to account for their decisions and actions.
+They do not consider individual complaints, which must be made through the council's complaints procedure.

 The Committees are also a key mechanism for reviewing Council policies and services, as well as services delivered by other organisations in Lancashire.